preludeorg/community/docs/operator/advanced/redirector.md

 ### Cloud provisioning

 We recommend using Connect to provision redirectors because it is point-and-click.
-Simply head into the Connect plugin, attach your AWS or GCP account, and provision a new redirector.
+Head to the Connect section, attach your AWS or GCP account, and provision a new redirector.
 When you're done, you can point your agents to your redirector instead of your Operator IP address.

 ### Manual provisioning